bodziosamolot/sourceGenerators/article.md

 #### Let's write our own Incremental Source Generator

 Best way to learn something is to create it on Your own.
-I will skim over some important parts of an incremental source Generator to get to the vital ones first.
+I will skim over some important parts of an incremental source generator to get to the vital ones first.
-The Generator has to implement the [IIncrementalGenerator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.iincrementalgenerator?view=roslyn-dotnet-4.1.0) interface.
+The generator has to implement the [IIncrementalGenerator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.iincrementalgenerator?view=roslyn-dotnet-4.1.0) interface.
 The interface consists of only one method:

 `Initialize(IncrementalGeneratorInitializationContext)`